 There has been no change in Congolese employment law in the last 12 months.

 All measures having an impact on employment that were taken to cope with the COVID-19 crisis are listed below.
-They were mostly temporary, although the barrier measures are intended to apply on the long run.
+They were mostly temporary, although the barrier measures still apply and are intended to apply on the long run.

 Temporary Measures Taken in the Context of the State of Health Emergency

 Some lockdown measures were adopted by local governors according to the evolution of the epidemic.
 For instance, a total lockdown was imposed on the municipality of Gombe (business district) in Kinshasa between 28 March and 20 April 2020, another lockdown was imposed on Lubumbashi on April 28th, June 20th and 21st and July 9th to 11th, and also on Kipushi and Kasumbalesa from July 9th to 11th.

 Depending on the situation of each province, lockdown measures were progressively lifted.
 New measures were announced on 21 July 2020, as part of the exit of the State of Health Emergency strategy.
 This strategy included three phases:

 The practical modalities were fixed by the national, provincial and local authorities.

 There are no longer any lockdown measures in the country.